Tai Chi class info

 been accepted into training.
 It was not automatic or guaranteed.

-The Interview is the modern version of that process.
-Also:
+The pre-start meeting is the modern version of that process.
+Also: This meeting helps

 you to zero in on your reasons for wanting to learn Tai